Botany Cogeneration Plant, New South Wales

 Community Information Centre

-We have now opened our Community Information Centre at 492 Bunnerong Rd in Matraville (the old Commonwealth Bank site).
-We invite you to visit the centre where you can learn more about the cogeneration power plant and the Energy from Waste process.
+We have now opened our Community Information Centre at 492 Bunnerong Rd in Matraville (the old Commonwealth Bank branch).
+We invite you to visit the centre to learn more about the cogeneration power plant and the energy from waste process.
 You can speak with people involved with the project and help separate some of the myths from the facts.

-We’ll explain how the plant would work and the positive benefits it will offer the community.
-Our centre has a display on the types of waste that will be used and the types that won’t.
+We’ll explain how the plant would work and the positive benefits to the community.
+Our centre has a display on the types of waste that would be used and an explanation of the types that wouldn’t.

-In response to the NSW Health advice, the Community Information Centre will not be opening from 24 June until further notice.
+In response to the NSW Health advice, the Community Information Centre will not be open from 24 June until further notice.

 Feel free to contact us via the telephone number and email below.

 Please call or email us to arrange an information session if the Community Information Centre is closed.
 This can be done by emailing a suitable time through to email@example.com or by leaving a message for us at 1800 577 318.

 October 2019 – SEARs (Secretary’s Environmental Assessment Requirements) – Completed

-February 2021 – Botany Cogeneration Plant Community Reference Group – First meeting
+February 2021 – Botany Cogeneration Plant Community Reference Group – 1st meeting

 March 2021 – Botany Cogeneration Plant Community Reference Group – 2nd meeting

-March 2021 – Botany Cogeneration Plant Community Reference Group – Third meeting
+March 2021 – Botany Cogeneration Plant Community Reference Group – 3rd meeting

 March 2021 – Community Information Centre opens at 492 Bunnerong Road, Matraville

-May 2021 – Botany Cogeneration Plant Community Reference Group – Fourth meeting
+May 2021 – Botany Cogeneration Plant Community Reference Group – 4th meeting

-Late 2021 – Submission of the Environmental Impact Statement (EIS)
+September 2021 – Preparation of the Environmental Impact Statement (EIS) continues

 EIS public exhibition for community comment